fontforge/designwithfontforge.com/en-US/Using_the_Fontforge_Drawing_Tools.md

-In this chapter, we will only discuss *Cubic* paths, as that’s what’s generally used when drawing glyphs. *Spiro* paths will be discussed in the next chapter, and *Quadratic* curves are only found in TrueType fonts and rarely used in drawing &ndash; they are rather generated at build time.
+In this chapter, we will only discuss *Cubic* paths, as that’s what’s generally used when drawing glyphs. *Spiro* paths will be discussed in the next chapter, and *Quadratic* curves are only found in TrueType fonts and rarely used in drawing &mdash; they are rather generated at build time.

-A typical B&eacute;zier path is composed of an anchor, with two handles that mark the overall direction &mdash; the length of each handle determines the length of the curve on each side &ndash;
+A typical B&eacute;zier path is composed of an anchor, with two handles that mark the overall direction &mdash; the length of each handle determines the length of the curve on each side &mdash;
 see below.

 ### Different kinds of points